danhans42/fpga_booty/README.md

 ### Why?

 Doing some development/homebrewing on a PSone currently requires either a boot disc or a memory card to load unirom or some serial client which isnt the fastest.
-The idea here is a small FPGA can be used to boot from on these consoles with just 12 wires (8 Data, /RD, CS0, GND & VCC) which requires a considerable amount of less wiring than an EEPROM.
+The idea here is a small FPGA can be used to boot from on these consoles with just 13 wires (8 Data, /RD, /CS0, /RESET, GND & VCC) - which requires a considerable amount of less wiring than an EEPROM and not much more than an old skool modchip really.

 The original idea/concept was by Nicolas Noble.
 I kind of understood it and used it as the basis for a simple FPGA project.
 He has been kind enough to help with the Playstation software whilst I kind of fool around in Quartus trying to bring this to life.